akka/akka/akka-docs/intro/getting-started-first-scala.rst

     $ java \
         -cp lib/scala-library.jar:lib/akka/akka-actor-2.0-SNAPSHOT.jar:. \
         akka.tutorial.first.scala.Pi
-    AKKA_HOME is defined as [/Users/jboner/tools/akka-actors-2.0-SNAPSHOT]
-    loading config from [/Users/jboner/tools/akka-actors-2.0-SNAPSHOT/config/akka.conf].

     Pi estimate:        3.1435501812459323
     Calculation time:   858 millis

 Yippee!
 It is working.

-If you have not defined the ``AKKA_HOME`` environment variable then Akka can't find the ``akka.conf`` configuration file and will print out a ``Can’t load akka.conf`` warning.
-This is ok since it will then just use the defaults.

 Run it inside SBT
 =================